samuel-hunter/mstrings/README.md

-# M-strings for Common Lisp
+# Mstrings - Pretty Multliline Strings for Common Lisp
 [![builds.sr.ht status](https://builds.sr.ht/~shunter/mstrings/commits/master/test.yml.svg)](https://builds.sr.ht/~shunter/mstrings/commits/master/test.yml)

-Reader macro for friendlier multiline strings.

-M-strings defines a reader macro for multiline strings with various quality-of-life features, including whitespace elimination and folding.
+**Mstrings** defines a reader macro for strings with a small handful of features to provide visually appealing multiline blocks.
+An M-string:

+- Trims leading whitespace from lines
+- Respects escaped whitespace characters and keeps them untrimmed
+- Concatenates lines together when joined by an escaped Newline
+- Alternative mode to fold multiple non-empty lines into one joined by spaces

 When writing strings that take multiple lines, for example an extensive docstring, it feels natural to align them up.
 However, the Lisp reader will